Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work, we address the critical challenge of training deep, biologically plausible SNNs without explicit normalization by introducing lateral inhibition.
-Through a principled initialization scheme, E-I Init, and a suite of stabilization techniques, E-I Prop, we enable the stable end-to-end training of deep E-I SNNs that adhere to Dale's law.
-Our experiments demonstrate that this framework not only achieves competitive performance on several benchmarks but also learns a sophisticated form of activity regulation that is functionally distinct from standard normalization.
-We show that the E-I circuit uses an initial normalization-like state as a scaffold to ultimately learn a sparse representation.
-Therefore, our work provides both a practical solution for building powerful, normalization-free SNNs and a compelling computational model for exploring how canonical cortical circuits perform complex computations, further bridging the gap between deep learning and neuroscience.
+In this work, we address the critical challenge in training deep normalization-free SNNs by introducing biologically inspired E-I segregation and lateral inhibition.
+Through a fine-grained initialization scheme E-I Init, and a toolkit of stabilization techniques E-I Prop, we enable the stable end-to-end training of deep normalization-free SNNs that capture features of canonical E-I circuit in the cortex.
+Our experiments demonstrate that the framework not only achieves competitive performance on multiple datasets but also learns a sophisticated mechanism of activity regulation that is functionally distinct from standard normalization.
+We show that the E-I circuit starts at an initial normalization-like state, and ultimately learns an activity regulation mechanism distinct from explicit normalizations like BN.
+Therefore, our work provides both a practical solution for building powerful, normalization-free SNNs and a compelling computational model for exploring how canonical cortical circuits perform complex and large-scale computation, further bridging the gap between deep learning and neuroscience.